BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Cleaving Blow** `ACTIVE`

-If this model rolls a natural 6 To Wound, and the Wound is successful, the target suffers 2 Wounds rather than 1.
+If this model rolls a natural 6 To Wound when making a Strike, and the Wound is successful, then the target will suffer 2 Wounds rather than 1.

 </div>